Updated for 2026: Ticket prices, transport options, and bloom timing have been reviewed and refreshed for this season.

 How to get to Lisse & Keukenhof

-By train or bus –ย the best way to plan your journey from Amsterdam or a neighboring city is by using this Keukenhof website page.
-If you want round-trip transport you can take a bus from Amsterdam’s city center which includes entry to Keukenhof (tickets here).
-If you’re just visiting the surrounding fields, you can take the train from Amsterdam Central Station to Schiphol Airport (15 min), then hop on The Keukenhof Express Bus 858 (20-30 min).
-The bus will drop you off right in front of the garden entrance.
-From there you can rent a bike to visit the flower fields.
+By train or bus: The easiest way to plan your journey from Amsterdam is through the Keukenhof website.
+For a hassle-free option, grab a combo ticket that includes round-trip bus transport from Amsterdam’s city center plus garden entry.
+If you’re only visiting the surrounding fields, take the train from Amsterdam Central to Schiphol Airport (about 15 minutes), then hop on the Keukenhof Express Bus 858 (20 to 30 minutes).
+The bus drops you right at the garden entrance, where you can rent a bike to explore the fields.

 Enjoy, and don’t forget your camera!
 If you’re staying in Amsterdam, don’t miss our Complete Amsterdam Travel Guide.